Emergency decompression stop vs safety stop and what’s the difference between them

 One time in the Red Sea we were joined by a turtle.
 We discovered we were surrounded by bits of jellyfish.
 The turtle had come to eat the jellyfish.
 What was amazing is that I held some of the pieces of jelly fish and the turtle ate them from my hand.
 This all happened at around 6 metres (20 feet).

 A priceless experience and one that may never happen again!

 Divers do a safety stop purely as a precaution.
 It’s much better to be cautious.
 Make sure that the body has decompressed sufficiently, before the final 6 metre (20 feet) ascent to the surface.

 It’s good safe diving practice to do a safety stop on any dive you do.

 There are some of the scuba dive organisations that consider it mandatory to do a safety stop for dives that are deeper than 30 metres (100 feet).
 This also applies to dives that are on the limit of no decompression stop limit.

-What you'll find that on most dives you do around the world with PADI dive centres, the dive master will ask all divers in the group to perform a 6 metre (20 feet) safety stop.
+What you’ll find on most dives you do with PADI dive centres is the dive master will ask all divers in the group to perform a 6 metre (20 feet) safety stop.

 What is no stop time in scuba diving?

 The no stop time for a scuba dive is the time you can spend on your dive at a certain depth.
 But without having to carry out any decompression stops.